 Confidential Information all confidential or proprietary information relating to the business, operations, affairs, know-how, customers, clients, suppliers, plans, proposals, reports, intentions or market opportunities of each party and their Group;

-Data Protection Agreement the data protection agreement which forms part of the Agreement between us and can be accessed here;
+Data Processing Agreement the data processing agreement which forms part of the Agreement between us and can be accessed here;

 Deliverables the deliverables provided to You through the provision of the Services including but not limited to reports, regular meetings or conference calls, analysis, designs, audits, content, graphs, diagrams, photographs, raw video footage and any ad hoc tasks that may be requested and provided from time to time;